 Guide To Deed Restricted Communities

-A deed restricted community is a development where all property comes with conditions (typically focused on upkeep and usage), put into place and enforced by a homeowners association (HOA).
+A deed restricted community is a development where all property comes with conditions put into place (typically focused on upkeep and usage) enforced by a homeowners association (HOA).
 Deed restrictions stipulate, or limit, how homeowners can use their property, based on the official property records of the home.

 - The rules can be more desirable to some and less desirable to others.